lyricat/falcon-proxy/README.md

 ## Looking for maintainers

 I am not using falcon-proxy anymore.
 I prefer to use other way to access the Internet via Proxy or VPN.
-However, the extension is still useful for a lot of users.
+However, the extension is still useful for a lot of people.
 So I'd like to open source it, and look for maintainer.

 ## Alternative?

-I don't use any similar extension now, but I find [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) may be a good alternative.
-It's opensource, has a lot of features and support both Chrome and Firefox.
+I don't use any similar extension, but I find [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) may be a good alternative.
+It's opensource, has a lot of features and supports both Chrome and Firefox.